Hi there, let's be friends :)

 From the moment you both scampered into my life, a burst of cuteness and warmth enveloped my heart every single day, without fail, even during the moments when you drove me insane.

-Since day one, I couldn't resist sharing the daily snippets of your adorable antics on social media.
+Since day one, I couldn't resist sharing daily snippets of your adorable antics on social media.
 Little did I know that your charm would ripple out, influencing friends and followers to embark on their own journeys of hamster companionship.
+Just like that, you girls indirectly gave other hamsters a home that they could call their own too!

 Many have questioned my choice, wondering if the frequent heartbreaks accompanying the short lifespan of hamsters would deter me from welcoming another furry friend into our home.
 To them, I say this: the essence of life, be it for humans or hamsters, lies in the inevitable journey towards the final stage – death.
 It's a bittersweet reality illustrated beautifully in The Little Prince, where the process of "taming" transcends the fear of bidding goodbyes.
 Yes, tears may fall, and a few days of sadness may linger in the wake of farewells, but these are the small prices we pay for the immeasurable joy of giving a furry ball a home.